prakasha08/Daily-Notes/Overall/BASICS.md

 ![[Pasted image 20240222204528.png]]
 ![[Pasted image 20240222204558.png]]
 # For Each Loop(Array list)
-- used for iteration in Array/Arraylist
+- Used for iteration in Array/Arraylist
-## syntax of For Each
+## syntax of For Each Loop:
 ![[Pasted image 20240222205226.png]]
 ## In Array list
 ![[Pasted image 20240222205304.png]]